staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 As written above, each entrypoint has a configuration object that gets injected into the html files of the entrypoint's bundle when they're being served.
-To allow StaticDeploy to do so, we simply have to define - in the html files which we want to be "configured" - a `<script>` element with id `app-config`.
+To allow StaticDeploy to do so, you simply have to define - in the html files which you want to be "configured" - a `<script>` element with id `app-config`.
 StaticDeploy will inject into the element a javascript snippet defining the global variable `window.APP_CONFIG` and assigning it the value of the configuration object.